Martin-Seysen/mmgroup/docs/source/c_interface.rst

 This *document* describes the functionality of the C modules in this project.
 For most of these C modules there is also a python extension.
+Unless otherwise stated, each documented C function is wrapped by a Cython function with the same name and signature.

+Note that almost all parameters of such a C function are declared as (signed or unsigend) integers, or as pointers to such integers.
+A ``numpy`` array of appropriate ``dtype`` may be passed as an argument to a parameter delared as a pointer to an integer.

 .. highlight:: none